Deborah Carthy Deu

-Deborah Carthy Deu (born January 5, 1966) is a Puerto Rican actress, television host and beauty queen who was crowned Miss Universe 1985.
+Deborah Fátima Carthy Deu (born January 5, 1966) is a Puerto Rican actress, television host and beauty queen who was crowned Miss Universe 1985.
 She was the second Puerto Rican to win Miss Universe since Marisol Malaret in 1970.

 Early life

 Deborah Carthy Deu was born on January 5, 1966, in the Santurce district of San Juan to Ramón Carthy Sanchez and Vicky Sanz Deu, of Irish and Spaniard-Puerto Rican descent.
 Her mother directed an academy for ballet and modeling, Academia de Ballet y Modelaje Vicky Sanz, under the name of Vicky Sanz.
 Her father was a photography director.
 At age nine she started taking ballet lessons at her mother's school and was trained as a classical ballerina.
 She attended a Catholic elementary school and later enrolled in the ninth grade at Commonwealth High School.
 From age thirteen, she spent her summers in New York City taking dance classes.
 She later attended the University of Puerto Rico and pursued a major in drama.
 At thirteen, she also auditioned for Ballet Concierto and became part of the dance company and later a soloist.